ethereum-optimism/optimism/specs/dispute-game-interface.md

 /// @notice A dedicated timestamp type. type Timestamp is uint64;

-/// @notice The type of proof system being used. enum GameType {
+/// @notice A `GameType` represents the type of game being played. type GameType is uint8;

-    /// @dev The game will use a `IDisputeGame` implementation that utilizes fault proofs.
-    FAULT,
-    /// @dev The game will use a `IDisputeGame` implementation that utilizes validity proofs.
-    VALIDITY,
-    /// @dev The game will use a `IDisputeGame` implementation that utilizes attestation proofs.
-    ATTESTATION
+/// @title GameTypes
+/// @notice A library that defines the IDs of games that can be played. library GameTypes {
+    /// @dev A dispute game type the uses the cannon vm.
+    GameType internal constant CANNON = GameType.wrap(0);

+    /// @dev A dispute game type that performs output bisection and then uses the cannon vm.
+    GameType internal constant OUTPUT_CANNON = GameType.wrap(1);

+    /// @notice A dispute game type that performs output bisection and then uses an alphabet vm.
+    ///         Not intended for production use.
+    GameType internal constant OUTPUT_ALPHABET = GameType.wrap(254);

+    /// @notice A dispute game type that uses an alphabet vm.
+    ///         Not intended for production use.
+    GameType internal constant ALPHABET = GameType.wrap(255);
 }

 /// @notice The current status of the dispute game.